Code-Institute-Submissions/Milestone-72/README.md

 Be able to check my repositories and resume

 The user can see all my Git Repositories by clicking the link in the Resume page.
-Here they can see all the work i have done whilst reading more about my current goals and aspirations. with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button
+Here they can see all the work i have done whilst reading more about my current goals and aspirations.
+I have also included a GitPod link in my footer.

 <h3> Design </h3>

 Colour scheme